hbctraining/Intro-to-R-flipped/lessons/02_introR-syntax-and-data-structures.md

 Now that we know how to talk with R via the script editor or the console, we want to use R for something more than adding numbers.
 To do this, we need to know more about the R syntax.

-Below is an example script highlighting the many different "parts of speech" for R (syntax):
+The main "parts of speech" in R (syntax) include:

   - the **comments** `#` and how they are used to document function and its content
   - **variables** and **functions**